ketildanielsen/aframe/links.md

 To follow a link, the user has to do something.
 Click on it (in a web browser) or look intensely at it (with some fancy glasses).

+A-Frame got links in v0.6.0 according to [this blog post](https://aframe.io/blog/aframe-v0.6.0/] of 29 June 2017.

 This was written on October 1, 2020.
 Seems to work at the time of writing.

 ## Simplest?